How to Create Social Media Campaigns That Stand Out: A Detailed Framework

 Recommended resource: Social Media Campaign Template

-Before you dig into starting your campaign, you need to do ample research and then come up with a strategy that would work.
+Before you dig into starting your campaign, you need to do ample research and then come up with a strategy that will work.
 Here’s how to develop a viral social media campaign.

 Establish your goals for your social media campaign